 Aqueous-stable, Cd- and Pb-free colloidal quantum dots with fluorescence properties in the second near-infrared region (NIR-II, 1000–1400) are highly desirable for non-invasive deep-tissue optical imaging and biosensing.
-The low band-gap semiconductor, silver chalcogenide offers a non-toxic and stable alternative to existing Pd, As, Hg and Cd-based NIR-II colloidal quantum dots (CQDs).
-We report facile access to NIR-II emission windows with Ag2X (X = S, Se) CQDs using easy-to-prepare thio/selenourea precursors and their analogues.
-Aqueous phase transfer of these CQDs with a high conservation of fluorescence quantum yield (retention up to ~90%) and colloidal stability is demonstrated.
-Bimodal NIR-II/MRI contrast agent with tunable fluorescence and high T1 relaxivity 408 mM−1 s−1 per QD (size~ 2.2 nm) and 990 mM−1 s−1 per QD (size~ 4.2 nm) have been prepared by grafting 50 and 120 monoaqua Gd(III) complexes respectively to two different sized Ag2S CQDs.
-The size of the nanocrystals is crucial for tuning Gd payload and the relaxivity.
+The low band-gap semiconductor, silver chalcogenide, offers a non-toxic and stable alternative to existing Pd, As, Hg and Cd-based NIR-II colloidal quantum dots (QDs).
+We report facile access to NIR-II emission windows with Ag2X (X = S, Se) QDs using easy-to-prepare thio/selenourea precursors and their analogues.
+The aqueous phase transfer of these QDs with a high conservation of fluorescence quantum yield (retention up to ∼90%) and colloidal stability is demonstrated.
+A bimodal NIR-II/MRI contrast agent with a tunable fluorescence and high T1 relaxivity of 408 mM−1 s−1 per QD (size ∼ 2.2 nm) and 990 mM−1 s−1 per QD (size ∼ 4.2 nm) has been prepared by grafting 50 and 120 monoaqua Gd(III) complexes respectively to two differently sized Ag2S QDs.
+The size of the nanocrystals is crucial for tuning the Gd payload and the relaxivity.